-- 4.3 In terms of the Council's statutory consultation process 1097 neighbour letters were sent to nearby residents on 27th October 2020 - 4.4 Representations were received from the local community as a result of the Council's consultation process during the course of the application and are summarised below. - 4.5 25 Individual objection letters and a petition in objection with 37 signatories.
-The main issues raised are summarised below - Impact of sunlight and daylight and solar glare on neighbouring residents - Concerns regarding the proximity of neighbouring properties and impact on privacy - Concern regarding pollution from construction activity - Concerns over infrastructure and intensification of development on Marsh Wall - Parking Concern regarding traffic flow along Cuba St and the addition of further street parking spaces - Concerns regarding access for service vehicles along Cuba Street - Concerns regarding the quality of child plays pace - Concerns regarding fire safety of only providing a single stair access - Does not improve the pedestrian experience by being built along the boundary - Concerns rearing quality of the park and whether it would be used by residents - Concerns regarding affordable housing level and mix of units - Concerns regarding Air Quality Impacts - Concerns regarding the inclusion of a commercial unit and the impact on the nearby town centre - Contrary to Millwall plan for buildings to reduce in height from south & east/west - Development does not deliver good quality design
+- 4.3 In terms of the Council's statutory consultation process 1097 neighbour letters were sent to nearby residents on 27th October 2020. - 4.4 A second consultation process via neighbour letters was undertaken on 2nd March 2022. - 4.5 Representations were received from the local community as a result of the Council's consultation process during the course of the application and are summarised below. - 4.6 62 Individual objection letters alongside a petition in objection with 37 signatories.
+The main issues raised are summarised below - Impact of sunlight and daylight and solar glare on neighbouring residents - Concerns regarding the proximity of neighbouring properties and impact on privacy - Concern regarding pollution from construction activity - Concerns over infrastructure and intensification of development on Marsh Wall - Parking Concern regarding traffic flow along Cuba St and the addition of further street parking spaces - Concerns regarding access for service vehicles along Cuba Street - Concerns regarding the quality of child plays pace - Concerns regarding fire safety - Does not improve the pedestrian experience by being built along the boundary - Concerns rearing quality of the park and whether it would be used by residents - Concerns regarding affordable housing level and mix of units - Concerns regarding Air Quality Impacts - Concerns regarding the inclusion of a commercial unit and the impact on the nearby town centre - Contrary to Millwall plan for buildings to reduce in height from south & east/west - Development does not deliver good quality design - The proposals do not sufficiently address the requires of the Isle of Dogs neighbourhood Plan